Skip to Main Content

 • GIS Services can help with a project, but cannot do it for you.

-• When multiple people need help at one time, GIS staff members will need to limit the amount of time they spend with each person.
+• During drop-in help hours, visitors are helped on a first-come, first-served basis.
+When multiple people need help at one time, GIS staff members will need to limit the amount of time they spend with each person.

 • While providing help for homework assignments, GIS services may refer users to their TA or professor for help on exercises created for a specific class.